-Tom is an expert in clinical negligence cases against NHS Trusts, GPs and private doctors.
+Tom is an expert in clinical negligence cases against NHS Trusts, GPs and private doctors, though he also has a lot of experience acting for clients in personal injury claims such as RTA’s.
 He represents both adults and children.
-He has acted for people who have suffered brain injuries for many different reasons, including those who did not receive appropriate treatment for DVT, meningitis or stroke.
+He has acted for people who have suffered all types of catastrophic injuries including those who have suffered spinal injuries.

-Tom also has an interest in cases involving ostomates (people who have colostomies or ileostomies) whether necessitated by their brain injury or otherwise.
-Tom was inspired to get involved with the Colostomy Association through his case work and his realisation that the majority of people who have these life-saving operations find coming to terms with the result difficult because of societal stigma and ignorance.
+Over the course of his career, Tom has developed an interest in cases involving ostomates (people who have colostomies or ileostomies).
+He was inspired to get involved with the Colostomy Association by their message of acceptance and education in the face of damaging societal stigma and ignorance.

-He runs a book group for brain injured people on behalf of The Silverlining Charity.
+He also runs a book group for brain injured people on behalf of The Silverlining Charity.
 He has found being a focal point for attendees to come together and read (especially where some attendees had not read a book since their injury) very rewarding.
-So many of the challenges that brain injury presents can be overcome with perseverance and Tom enjoys the privilege of being a small part of such incredible achievements.
+So many of the challenges of profoundly injured can be overcome with perseverance and Tom enjoys the privilege of being a small part of such incredible achievements.

 Tom has been called upon by the legal and national press to comment on a variety of issues, from significant case decisions to commenting on his own clients’ cases.